brhannan/sl-ksp/README.md

 - Simulate the model.
 - Check the KSP window.
 Accept the kRPC connection request if a kRPC prompt appears.
 - Press the Launch button in the Simulink model.
+- Watch the altimeter climb.
+Takeoff is automated, landing is left as an exercise for the reader.
+(Note to self: add lander logic.)

 ## To do
 - [x] Refactor TX, RX blocks so that they share one kRPC object.